systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 However, it is also minimalistic with respect to features and it provides a low-level (close to hardware) specification, making it cumbersome to use and **not portable**.

 Due to the downsides of the system call API, a basic library, the **standard C library** (also called **libc**), is built on top of it.
-The standard C library wraps the system call APIs and provides an easier-to-use and partially portable interface.
+The standard C library wraps each system call into an equivalent function call, following a portable calling convention.
 Because the system call API uses an OS-specific calling convention, the standard C library typically wraps each system call into an equivalent function call, following a portable calling convention.
 More than these wraps, the standard C library provides its own API that is typically portable.
 Part of the API exposed by the standard C library is the **standard C API**, also called **ANSI C** or **ISO C**;